Russell-Beach/YTSubConverterAvalonia/README.md

 Since it uses the YTSubConverter.Shared library, it implements all the same features that YTSubConverter has, but just with a different UI library.

+The only main feature differences beyond the UI can be found in the color pickers for highlighting karaoke words and system tray support when the application is closed while auto-convert is active.
+For the most part, it's probably best to just use [the version of YTSubConverter that is native to your platform](https://github.com/arcusmaximus/YTSubConverter/releases) unless you are a fan of using applications that have 10x the memory footprint.

 ## Compared to YTSubConverter.UI.Win/Mac/Linux

 |                            | YTSubConverterAvalonia | YTSubConverter.UI.X |